Causal Temporal Reasoning for Markov Decision Processes: PCFTL: a Probabilistic Temporal Logic with Interventions, Counterfactuals and Causal Effects

-\paragraph{Encoding (Conditional) Average Treatement Effect.} The above operators are strictly more expressive that traditional (C)ATE and ITE.
-Indeed, we saw that CATE is defined as the difference of post-interventional probabilities, conditioned on a particular value $V=v$ of some variable $V$.
-In the case of RL and MDPs, one sensible choice is to condition on the first state of the post-interventional path~\cite{oberst2019counterfactual}.
-Such notion of CATE can be expressed in our logic by setting the offset $t$ to zero, i.e., by the formula $\Delta_{@0}^{I_1,I_0}.P_{\bowtie p}(\phi)$, for the same argument we made in the previous subsection about defining post-interventional probabilities in our logic.
-Since we interpret our formulas over some observed path prefix $\tau$, the above expression encodes for the effect in the probability of $\phi$ between interventions $I_1$ and $I_0$, conditioned on paths starting with $\tau[0]$ (the last state of $\tau$).
+We explain how the introduced causal effect operators $\Delta_{@t}^{I_1,I_0}.P_{\bowtie p'}(\phi)$ and $\Delta_{@t}^{I_1,I_0}.R^{[a,b]}_{\bowtie r}$ can be used to express the traditional (C)ATE and ITE estimators (defined in Section~\ref{sec:scms}).
+We saw that CATE is the difference of post-interventional probabilities, conditioned on a particular value $V=v$ of some variable $V$.
+In reinforcement learning with MDPs, one sensible choice is to condition on the first state of the post-interventional path~\cite{oberst2019counterfactual}.
+Therefore, for the same argument made above about defining post-interventional probabilities with $I_{@ 0}.P_{\bowtie p}(\phi)$ formulas, we can express this notion of CATE in PCFTL with the formula $\Delta_{@0}^{I_1,I_0}.P_{\bowtie p}(\phi)$.
+The latter indeed is the effect in the probability of $\phi$ between interventions $I_1$ and $I_0$, conditioned on paths starting with $\tau[0]$ (the last state of $\tau$), where $\tau$ is the observed path prefix.